 The university makes health insurance available for all students.
 Enrolling in a health insurance plan is REQUIRED for all graduate and professional school students.
 View the health insurance policy for more information.
 All USF students are automatically billed and enrolled in the health insurance plan each semester unless a waiver application is approved.
 Waiver information is available on the web page listed above.
 Waiver applications must be completed each academic year.
 The University of San Francisco also requires international students and students residing in university-operated housing to provide proof of immunization.
 Find more information about immunization requirements.

-New students will also need to review and complete an online health awareness course called “Think About It” prior to enrollment in the fall.
+In order to maintain a socially responsible learning community, USF requires all new and incoming students to take Not Anymore, a video-based online course that prepares students as well as non-traditional students for the unique challenges of college life.
+New students will need to review and complete this course prior to enrollment in the fall.
 The Health Promotions Office will be sending email reminders to all new admits during the summer.
 You can review the course on the Health Promotions Office website.
 All new students are required to complete this course prior to starting classes in the Fall.